bagisto/bagisto-docs/docs/1.x/packages/create_package.md

 - In `src` folder, create a folder named as `Providers` and inside that folder, create a file named as `PackagenameServiceProvider.php`.
 Let's say `HelloWorldServiceProvider.php`.

     ::: tip
-    If you want to do with **Bagisto Package Generator** then you need to type this command, this command will generate service provider for you.
+    If you want to do this with the **Bagisto Package Generator** then you need to type the following command, it will generate the service provider for you.

     ~~~php
     php artisan package:make-provider HelloWorldServiceProvider ACME/HelloWorld
     ~~~

-    If somehow file already present then you can use `--force` to overwrite the file.
+    If somehow the file already exists then you can use `--force` to overwrite the file.
     :::

 - Copy the below code and paste it in `HelloWorldServiceProvider.php`,